Having the Right Friend

 Choosing Good Friends

-‘Advice is like snow; the softer it falls, the longer the it dwell upon, and the deeper it sinks into the mind.’
+‘Advice is like snow; the softer it falls, the longer it dwells upon, and the deeper it sinks into the mind.’
+(Samuel T Coleridge)

 Good friends are most capable of delivering good advice in the most effective way to have the right impact.

 The choice of a friend can make one’s life bitter or sweet; a good friend who is loving, caring, true, faithful and loyal is a gift from Allah.
 Whoever Allah wishes good for, He will grant him a righteous friend, who will remind him if he forgets and aid him when he remembers.
 The Messenger of Allah (peace be on him) said:

 ‘The best friend is the one who makes you remember Allah when you see him.’

 Strive to choose righteous friends who are preoccupied with seeking knowledge, who are of a good character, trustworthy, who are sincere towards Allah, who will influence and help you in achieving your aims, add to the benefits you have already gained, encourage you to seek more knowledge, improve your character and understanding and stop you from falling into error.

 Believing friends are like mirrors to each other, they can look to each other for correction in their behaviour, just like one looks into the mirror for fixing one’s appearance.
 The Messenger of Allah (peace be on him) said

 ‘A believer is a mirror to his brother.
 A believer is a brother to a believer: he protects him against any danger and guards him from behind.’
 [Al-Adab al-Mufrad]

 Beware of the bad companion, for he may influence you towards committing sins or doing something that has no benefit thus taking you away from doing something good.
 The Messenger of Allah (peace be on him) said: